Frequently Asked Questions

 A student may enter the University Honors Program at two different points of his or her UMHB academic career.

-- Students may apply for the lower division University Honors Program if they score 27 on the ACT or 1220 on the SAT.
+- Students may apply for the lower division University Honors Program if they have an ACT Composite Score of 25 or SAT Composite Score of 1200, and are in the top 15% of graduating class.
+Priority consideration will be given to those who have an ACT Composite Score of 27 or SAT Composite Score of 1280 and are in the top 10% of graduating class.
 Acceptance into the program allows the student to take any of the designated lower division honor courses for credit toward a degree and for honors credit toward University Honors at graduation.

 - A student may apply for the upper division University Honors Program anytime after completing 60 semester hours (must include a minimum of 12 semester hours at UMHB) and maintaining a GPA of 3.50 or higher.